top of page

 What an External Site Risk Snapshot Is

-It focuses only on what can be observed externally:
+It captures only what can be observed outside the fence:

-It simply documents how a site presents itself from the outside — before conditions change.
+It simply documents how the site presents itself from the outside —

 Why External Visibility Matters

 Teams focus where work is happening.
-Attention moves inward.
+Attention turns inside.

 The Snapshot is about timing, not fault.